-When required, an Emergency Operations Centre (EOC) will be opened by the Regional District to support the emergency or disaster.
-An EOC is responsible for various duties such as declaring states of local emergency (SOLEs) as well as issuing evacuation orders and alerts.
+When required, an Emergency Operations Centre (EOC) will be opened by the Regional District or Indigenous communities to support the emergency or disaster; an EOC is responsible for various duties such as declaring states of local emergency (SOLEs) as well as issuing evacuation orders and alerts.

 Evacuee Registration and Assistance (ERA) is an online platform to help people who have been displaced register as an evacuee.
 The site links to a form for people who have been instructed to self-register for ESS.
 Assistance with self-registration can be obtained by calling ESS Information Centre: 1-800-585-9559.

 Canadian Red Cross (CRC) can provide individuals support and information through their Emergency and Disaster Services:1-888-800-6493.